CNN.com - Politics

 Peak Oil is a dangerous thing, but maybe not as dangerous as some make it seem.
 For example, Kunstler's gloom and doom view of how events will go down, with predictions such as:

-Our suburbs will enter a shocking state of economic and practical failure.
+Our suburbs will enter a shocking state of economic and practical failure.and:

 Worldwide peak oil is predicted to happen this decade, how accurate that prediction is -- or the prediction of worldwide peak oil happening at all -- remains to be seen, some even say it happened back in 2004.
 In the U.S. our production peaked in 1971.
 Some of the major oil fields in Mexico and Saudi Arabia have reported evidence which indicates they hit peak last year.
 Peak oil happens, what the consequences will if it happens worldwide be is entirely up to us.